 Breast Radiology Fellowship

-The University of Kentucky Department of Radiology is proud to offer a fellowship in breast imaging.
+The UK College of Medicine Department of Radiology is proud to offer a fellowship in breast imaging.
 This non-ACGME accredited fellowship is a one-year program and offers one fellowship spot per year.

 Breast Imaging Center